qupath/qupath-docs/docs/tutorials/exporting_measurements.rst

 .. important::

   If you have an open image in an active viewer, be sure to always save your data before running the measurement exporter.
-  A small red-colored warning will appear to notify you if this is the case.
+  A small red-colored warning will appear to remind you.

 =============